Franklin, Kansas: Franklin Sidewalk

 Constructed in 1936 with federal funding assistance, the Franklin Sidewalk connects two rural mining communities in Crawford County - Arma and Franklin.
-The 3-foot wide sidewalk begins at the south edge of Arma and stretches south 1.7 miles to the south edge of Franklin.
+The three-foot wide sidewalk begins at the southern edge of Arma and stretches to the south, 1.7 miles to the southern edge of Franklin.
 It has become well known as the "longest sidewalk connecting two communities".
-It runs adjacent to Business 69 Highway also known as "Jefferson Highway" and the "Frontier Military Scenic Byway".
+It runs adjacent to Business 69 Highway, also known as "Jefferson Highway" and the "Frontier Military Scenic Byway".
 The Franklin Sidewalk appeared in the Guinness Book of World Records in the 1950s or 1960s.
 It was listed on the National Register of Historic Places by the United States Department of the Interior March 16, 2007 and on the Kansas Register of Historic Places November 18, 2006.